hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 * `role_arn` - (Required) ARN of the role that allows the pipe to send data to the target.
 * `source` - (Required) Source resource of the pipe (typically an ARN).
 * `target` - (Required) Target resource of the pipe (typically an ARN).
+* `source_parameters` - (Required) Parameters required to set up a source for the pipe.
+Detailed below.

 The following arguments are optional: